kienerj/pycdxml/README.md

 major known issue: very old `cdx` files do not adhere to the official format specification and hence very often fail to be read (old means around ChemDraw 7 time-frame and older).

+When converting from RDKit molecules, you will likely run into issues with organometallics, polymers or other "complex" molecules.
+It's best to limit usage to "single-molecule" files essentially treating the ChemDraw files like mol files.

 ## CDXMLStyler

 `cdxml_styler` module converts the style of the molecules contained in the `cdxml`document.
 The style options are limited to options that directly affect the display of the molecule like bond length, atom label size and so forth.
 The core usage scenario here is to convert a bunch of `cdxml`documents containing just molecule drawings to a standardized style.

+The styling will often require translating the molecule.
+In case the document contains additional drawing elements that may or may not be related to the molecule like brackets these might not be translated at all or not entirely correctly.
+Also distances between molecules might change in relative and absolute terms.

 If you have `cdx`files, convert them to `cdxml`with the `cdxml_converter`module, apply the style and convert back to `cdx`.
 That is in general the basic idea of this package.
 Do all manipulation in `cdxml`because due to it being `xml`it's relatively easy to do such manipulations in contrast to the binary `cdx`format.